gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 # Override a React context

-In a federated application using [Module Federation](https://module-federation.io/), it's typical to configure various global [React context](https://legacy.reactjs.org/docs/context.html) at the root of the host application.
+In a modular application, it's typical to configure various global [React context](https://legacy.reactjs.org/docs/context.html) at the root of the host application.
 These contexts are then used by the layouts and pages of the modules.

 Let's explore a simple example using a `BackgroundColorContext`: